 Saalbach is both picturesque and practical: an authentic Salzburgerland village with an onion-domed church and abundant accommodation within easy reach of the slopes.

 Anyone not schussing the 270km ski area can explore the surroundings by snowshoe or horse-drawn sleigh, visit museums devoted to skiing and local history or book a curling session.

 When it comes to getting here, Salzburg airport is 90km away.
-The 4-star Saalbacher Hof hotel is hugely popular for its central location, in-house library, winter garden café and art gallery.
+The four-star Saalbacher Hof hotel is hugely popular for its central location, in-house library, winter garden café and art gallery.

 St Anton am Arlberg

 Renowned as ‘the cradle of Alpine skiing’, not to mention one of the world’s greatest après ski resorts, this Tyrolean town is chock-full of character.